ClickCease

 Day 15 England.
 London.

 Today begins with a guided bus tour of London’s famous landmarks such as the Royal Parks, Buckingham Palace, the Houses of Parliament with Big Ben, Westminster Abbey and Trafalgar Square.
 Following the city tour, you will have a few hours to pursue your personal interests.
 If you have a specific destination in mind, the Tube system (Underground) is easy, fast and economical.
-Your tour manager will also provide suggestions for some of the most popular attractions.
+Your Tour Manager will also provide suggestions for some of the most popular attractions.
 Spend lunch time amid the bustling shops and street performers of Covent Garden.
 Or, study works of art by da Vinci, van Gogh, Rembrandt, Michelangelo and Picasso at The National Gallery.
-Located nearby, the London Eye Ferris wheel provides unique views of the city.
-In the evening, London offers numerous options for dining and entertainment.
-Or, join your tour manager for a London Dinner & Theatre excursion.
-[B]
+Located on the banks of the River Thames, the London Eye Ferris wheel provides unique views of the city.
+In the evening, London offers numerous options for independent dining and entertainment.
+Or, join your Tour Manager for the optional London Dinner & Theatre excursion (see Optional Excursions).
+(Breakfast)

 About this Tour